Integrated Localization, Mapping, and Communication through VCSEL-Based Light-emitting RIS (LeRIS): Introduction

 \section{Introduction}

-The evolution toward sixth generation networks is fueled by diverse services and applications such as holographic telepresence, the metaverse, smart healthcare, and industrial automation, which demand massive user access, heterogeneous traffic support, high bandwidth efficiency, and extremely low latency \cite{Holographic,6GMetaverse,6GApplications}.
-To satisfy these requirements, future systems will increasingly rely on the large spectrum resources of millimeter wave (mmWave) frequencies, yet operation in such bands faces critical challenges, including severe path loss and susceptibility to blockages \cite{mmwaveSurvey2017}.
-To address these obstacles, the concept of programmable wireless environments (PWEs) has been introduced, where the wireless medium becomes controllable through reconfigurable intelligent surfaces (RISs) that reshape wave propagation on demand and provide the precise manipulation of electromagnetic signals that is required for reliable operation at mmWave frequencies \cite{PWELiaskos}.
-The effectiveness of this paradigm, however, depends on accurate awareness of user positions and surrounding obstacles, since inaccurate knowledge can lead to suboptimal RIS configuration and degraded service quality.
-This realization has motivated the development of multi-functional RISs, which extend PWEs beyond communication enhancement by incorporating additional capabilities such as localization and environmental mapping \cite{MFRIS2025}.
-In this way, PWEs can evolve into platforms that not only control electromagnetic propagation, but also provide the environmental awareness required to achieve robust mmWave connectivity, thereby making joint localization, mapping, and communication a realistic functionality for future wireless networks.
+The evolution toward sixth-generation wireless networks is fueled by diverse services and applications, such as holographic telepresence, the metaverse, smart healthcare, and industrial automation, which impose stringent requirements on user access, traffic support, bandwidth efficiency, and latency \cite{Holographic,6GMetaverse,6GApplications}.
+To support these requirements, future systems are expected to exploit the large bandwidth available at millimeter-wave (mmWave) frequencies, whose use is nevertheless challenged by severe propagation loss and high susceptibility to blockage \cite{mmwaveSurvey2017}.
+To address these limitations, programmable wireless environments (PWEs) have been introduced as a paradigm in which reconfigurable intelligent surfaces (RISs) dynamically reshape wave propagation and render the wireless environment controllable according to the communication objectives \cite{PWELiaskos}.
+However, the effectiveness of RIS-assisted propagation control depends on accurate knowledge of the user positions and the surrounding obstacles, since inaccurate spatial information can result in unsuitable surface configurations and degraded connectivity.
+This requirement has motivated the development of multi-functional RISs, which complement wavefront manipulation with additional capabilities such as localization and environmental mapping \cite{MFRIS2025}.
+As a result, PWEs can acquire the environmental awareness required to identify suitable propagation paths and maintain reliable mmWave communication under dynamic user and blockage conditions.